JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 // heeeeeeeeeeeeeeeere
 == Feature Extraction and Engineering<feature_eng>

-To support diverse modeling approaches, I extracted and engineered features from three data modalities: metadata, text, and citation structure.
-Each feature type was designed to capture distinct signals relevant to retraction prediction.
+To support diverse modeling strategies, I engineered features across three modalities:

-=== Adjusted Features from Original Dataset
-In the course of preparing the dataset for model training, I paid particular attention to the metadata fields Author, Institution, and Country.
-These fields originally consisted of semicolon-separated strings, often containing multiple entries per paper.
-For example, a single entry in the Author column could list several names as "Derek C. Angus;Tom van der Poll", or the Country field might combine "Netherlands;United States".
-While human-readable, this format is unsuitable for machine learning models that require structured, numerical inputs.

-The main issue with these fields in their original format is that they are both unordered and highly variable in length.
-The order in which authors or institutions appear does not carry meaningful information, and treating the entire string as a categorical variable would result in an excessive number of unique, sparsely repeated combinations.
-Moreover, standard encoding techniques like one-hot encoding or label encoding are ill-suited for such long-tail, high-cardinality text data.
-Therefore, in order to extract useful signal from these metadata fields while keeping the dataset interpretable and model-friendly, I decided to transform them into structured, count-based, and frequency-aware features.

-I began by calculating the number of authors, institutions, and countries listed per paper.
-These new features (num_authors, num_institutions, and num_countries) serve as simple but informative indicators of collaboration scope or international involvement.
-In particular, I assumed that the number of authors or contributing institutions might correlate with factors like research quality or interdisciplinary character, which could in turn influence the likelihood of retraction.

-Beyond the counts, I also wanted to capture information about the presence of specific authors, institutions, or countries—especially those that appear frequently across the dataset.
-To achieve this, I identified the most common entries in each category: the top 100 authors, the top 50 institutions, and the top 20 countries.
-For each of these, I created binary indicator features that denote whether the corresponding entity is involved in a given paper.
-This approach allows the model to learn patterns related to well-known or prolific contributors without relying on raw textual identifiers.
-The thresholds (top 100 authors, 50 institutions, 20 countries) were chosen to balance coverage and model complexity.

-Given the long tail of rare or unique entries, I also introduced an “Other” category in each group to flag cases where none of the top entries were present.
-This ensures that all papers are represented within the new feature set, even if they involve lesser-known authors or institutions.

-Overall, this feature engineering step helped convert raw metadata into meaningful, structured inputs that can be interpreted by models and potentially linked to retraction risk.
-It also ensures better generalizability and avoids the overfitting risks associated with high-cardinality categorical text.
+1. Metadata features — numerical and categorical data (e.g., year, country, author count)

+2. Text-based features — semantic representations (e.g., TF-IDF, sentence embeddings)

+3. Citation-based features — graph-derived metrics (e.g., in/out degree, node embeddings)

+=== Metadata Feature Engineering
+Metadata fields such as Author, Institution, and Country were originally stored as semicolon-separated strings.
+To make these usable for machine learning, I performed two main transformations:

+- Count-based indicators:
+  - num_authors: Number of authors

+  - num_institutions: Number of listed institutions

+  - num_countries: Number of countries based on affiliations

+- Top-N indicators: For frequently occurring authors (top 100), institutions (top 50), and countries (top 20), I created binary features indicating their presence.
+All other entries were grouped under "Other" as described in @onehot.

+These transformations not only reduced noise but also improved generalizability by focusing the model on frequent and robust patterns.
+Avoiding rare or overly specific entries (e.g., institutions listed in only 1–2 papers) helped prevent overfitting and made the model more adaptable to unseen data.

+A full overview of all derived metadata features, including their names, types, and descriptions, is provided in Appendix.

 === Text-Based Features

-- *TF-IDF Vectors*: Created from the `Abstract` section to represent term frequency patterns.
-- *Sentence Embeddings*: Derived using pre-trained transformer models from the sentence-transformers library, specifically using microsoft/deberta-v3-small.
+Two core representations were extracted from the Abstract and full text:

+- TF-IDF Vectors: Sparse bag-of-words representations reflecting term frequency patterns

+- Sentence Embeddings: Dense vector representations using microsoft/deberta-v3-small via the sentence-transformers library

-=== Handcrafted Text-Based Features
+=== Handcrafted Text Features

-In addition to embeddings and metadata, I engineered a diverse set of handcrafted features to capture different characteristics of the text in a more interpretable way.
+I engineered a diverse set of handcrafted features to capture different characteristics of the text in a more interpretable way.
 These features were designed to reflect writing style, structure, and linguistic patterns that could help distinguish between retracted and non-retracted papers.

 The features were extracted from two main text sources:
 - *the abstract*